mlange-42/yarner/guide/src/meta-variables.md

 # Meta variables

+If you consider a macro invocation like a function call, then meta variables are like parameters.

 [[_TOC_]]

-If you consider a macro invocation like a function call, then meta variables are like parameters.
+## Meta variables

 By default, to indicate that a macro includes a meta variable, the name of the variable must be part of the name of the macro, delimited by `@{` and `}`.
 Then that meta variable may be used within the macro by again using its name within the `@{` and `}` in the code.